desmos-labs/desmos-contracts/contracts/cw721-remarkables/README.md

 Allows to initialize the contract.
 This message has the following parameters:
 * `name`: Name of the NFT contract;
 * `symbol`: Symbol of the NFT contract;
-* `minter`: Address who is the only one to be able to create new NFTs.
+* `minter`: Address with the rights to mint new NFTs.

 An example of the instantiate message:
 ```json